hilgspritch/hilgspritch.github.io/_posts/2023-05-23-why-ill-never-use-a-capsule-wardrobe.md

 *Are you left wondering how I ended up simplifying my life?
 Though fashion wasn't the answer, it was lunch.
 Is there any adult out there who actually enjoys deciding what to eat for lunch?
 I'd much prefer making lunch for my kids than for myself.
 So when I go to the office, I eat lunch in the cafeteria, where decisions are made for me.
 At home, I make my go-to black bean burger quesadilla.
 I'm now free from lunch decision-making, and it feels good.*

+*Text generated in part by ChatGPT, developed by OpenAI (https://openai.com/) accessed on 5/23/23.*